GENIUS CHOICE? THE ANSWER

 You want the best for you and your family, naturally.
-Whether you’re building a home, converting energy or just dreaming/planning for the future, natural gas has you covered.
+Whether you’re building your dream home, converting energy sources or just planning for the future, natural gas has you covered.

 So many!
 Including ovens, stoves, fireplaces, water heaters, space heaters and clothes dryers.

 What type of outdoor home appliances use natural gas?

 Barbeques, pool and hot tub heaters, and outdoor fire pits can all use natural gas.

 Is it better to cook with natural gas or electric?

 There’s a reason “cooking with gas” is an expression for “getting things done well”.
 Natural gas cooking provides easy temperature control, quick heating, self-ignition, self-cleaning and reduced costs.
 Most professional chefs prefer natural gas stoves and/or gas grills as the premium option for cooking excellent food.